-relevant SMF to inform the firm's board in advance of the issuance, evidencing why the instrument cannot be issued without the proposed complex feature(s) and that, notwithstanding the proposed complexity, they consider the instrument compliant with the objective of the CRR.
+2.5 The PRA expects the relevant Senior Management Function (SMF) to take responsibility for ensuring the quality of the capital structure overall.
+This includes being accountable for the quality of notifications to the PRA under Definition of Capital 7A to 7D, acknowledging that the act of signing and submitting any notification form may be delegated.
+In a relatively rare case where it may be necessary for a firm to include complex feature(s) in its CET1 instruments, the PRA expects the relevant SMF to inform the firm's board in advance of the issuance, evidencing why the instrument cannot be issued without the proposed complex feature(s) and that, notwithstanding the proposed complexity, they consider the instrument compliant with the objective of the CRR.
 For the purpose of this paragraph and paragraph 2.6, the relevant SMF means the individual with:

-- (a) responsibility for managing the allocation and maintenance of the firm's capital, funding and liquidity (Allocation of Responsibilities 4.1(7) PR O); or - (b) responsibility for managing the firm's financial resources (Allocation of Responsibilities 5.2(5) PR CC) (small firms only). - 2.6 The PRA expects the SMF's proposal, in turn, to be subject to appropriate board-level review and discussion and the board should consider and suggest ways to minimise any proposed complexity.
-In cases where the board does adopt the SMF's proposal and complex features are included in CET1 instruments, notwithstanding the PRA's preference for simplicity (paragraph 2.4), the PRA expects the board to discuss whether the continued inclusion of the complex features within the share structure is necessary, at least annually as part of its Internal Capital Adequacy Assessment Process (ICAAP).
-The PRA also expects firms to try to simplify the structure where possible.
+- (a) responsibility for managing the allocation and maintenance of the firm's capital, funding and liquidity (Allocation of Responsibilities 4.1(7) PR O); or - (b) responsibility for managing the firm's financial resources (Allocation of Responsibilities 5.2(5) PR CC) (small firms only).

+2.6 The PRA expects the SMF's proposal, in turn, to be subject to appropriate board-level review and discussion and the board should consider and suggest ways to minimise any proposed complexity.
+In cases where the board does adopt the SMF's proposal and complex features are included in CET1 instruments, notwithstanding the PRA's preference for simplicity (paragraph 2.4), the PRA expects the board to discuss whether the continued inclusion of the complex features within the share structure is necessary, at least annually as part of its Internal Capital Adequacy Assessment Process (ICAAP).4 The PRA also expects firms to try to simplify the structure where possible.

-3 Additional Tier 1 triggers
+3 Additional Tier 1-triggers instruments

-- 3.1 CRR requires AT1 instruments to contain a trigger of at least 5.125% CET1, but allows firms to select a higher trigger.
-It also recognises that the terms of an AT1 instrument may provide for a write-down that is either temporary or permanent, and that the amount converted or written down may be limited to that necessary to restore the firm's CET1 ratio to 5.125% or may be greater. - 3.2 Depending on the circumstances, an instrument with a trigger of 5.125% CET1 may not convert in time to prevent the failure of a firm.
+3.1 CRR requires AT1 instruments to contain a trigger of at least 5.125% CET1, but allows firms to select a higher trigger.
+It also recognises that the terms of an AT1 instrument may provide for a write-down that is either temporary or permanent, and that the amount converted or written down may be limited to that necessary to restore the firm's CET1 ratio to 5.125% or may be greater.

+3.2 Depending on the circumstances, an instrument with a trigger of 5.125% CET1 may not convert in time to prevent the failure of a firm.
 A temporary write-down may make it more difficult for the firm to re-establish its capital position following a stress.
 Also, conversion or write-down that only restores the firm's CET1 ratio to 5.125% may leave the firm close to a second trigger event.
-Firms will wish to consider these factors when deciding how to exercise the choices available to them under CRR.
-The PRA expects to discuss with firms their analysis on features of draft capital instruments that they submit for our review.